hasun1226/MobileAppProject/deliverables/iteration-02.plan.md

 ## Process

-Prioritize the tasks and assign tasks to the team members.
+**Important Note:** The Github repository for the back-end server is currently hosted on https://github.com/eddiequan/notes4u_server.
+We separated the back-end code from the rest of the repository to make deployments to Heroku easier.

 #### Roles & responsibilities

-* UI designer: Muser
+* UI Designer: Muser
-   * Design the structure of User Interface and present it to the developers.
+   * Designs the structure of user interface and presents it to the developers (via mockups or verbally).
-   * Design the graphical items to be used in the Application such as Application logo or background image.
+   * Designs the graphics for the application such as the logo or background images.

-* Back-end developers: Eddie, Kyle, Sunny
+* Back-end Developers: Eddie, Kyle, Sunny
-   * Develop the database which the Application will sit on.
+   * Develops the back-end API which the front-end Android client will rely on for data fetching and persistence.
-   * Deploy, maintain the server that keeps the database and deliver the necessary information to the front-end developers.
+   * Deploys and maintains the back-end application.
+   * Implements custom endpoints that the front-end client requires (e.g. calculating the average rating for a NoteTaker).

-* Front-end developers: Charga, James, Jimmy, Muser, Tyler
+* Front-end Developers: Charga, James, Jimmy, Muser, Tyler
-   * Develop the pages with Android Studio so that the Application handles the client-server interactions.
-   * Coordinate the pages according to the layouts specified by the UI designer and the structure of database.
+   * Implements the workflows specified by the UI designer for our Android front-end.
+   * Adds styling and markup to the front-end application to make it conform to the UI designer's specifications.

 * Videographers: Muser, Sunny
-   * Make a video demo with the working prototype of the Application.
+   * Creates a video demo with the working prototype of our application.
-   * Write out the necessary scripts and outline of the video so that the video using screen capture can present our Application’s working prototype efficiently.
+   * Creates an outline for the video structure.
+   * Drafts and proofreads the script for the video so that our complete user journey is showcased in a clear and concise fashion.

 * Notetaker: James
-  * Take meeting notes for future reference.
+  * Takes meeting minutes during meetings.

+* Meeting Facilitator: Kyle, Charga
+  * Facilitates meetings, ensures that all the questions we had going into the meeting are either resolved or can be actioned upon.

+* Written Work Editors: Sunny, James
+    * Proofreads written deliverables.

 #### Events